raggedkarma/godbreakersaga/src/honour-lies/roster-builder.md

 This unit may bid Health during a ranged combat.

 #### Rush
-If not disordered, this unit can make an Advance move instead for their Reform action.
+This unit can use their Reform action to make a Rush move.

 #### Skirmish
 This unit is immune to disorder.
 In addition, friendly units do not lose a stand if fled through by a unit with this rule.